Kakua language

-The Cacua language, also known as Kakua or Kakwa, is an indigenous language spoken by a few hundred people in Colombia and Brazil.
+The Kakwa language, also spelled Kakua and Cacua, is an indigenous language spoken by a few hundred people in Colombia and Brazil.
 There are many monolinguals, especially children.
 Apart from being close to or a dialect of Nukak, its classification is uncertain.

 Overview

 The language is spoken by indigenous American Cacua [Kakua] people that live in Colombian and Brazilian interfluvial tropical forests higher than 200 m in elevation.
 The people have traditional livelihoods such as nomadic hunting-gathering and swidden agriculture.
 There are some non-native speakers of Cacua that are predominantly missionary workers.
 Their presence has resulted in the translation of religious Christian texts, notably the Christian Bible.

 Distribution

 The speakers are located in Wacara (In Cacua: Wacará) which is 30 km from Mitu (In Cacua and Spanish: Mitú) in the lower Vaupes Region.
 (In Spanish: Departamento del Vaupés).
 A second Kakua settlement is "Nuevo Pueblo" (New Town), which is an inland forest village between the Vaupés and the Papurí rivers.